 3. Why Does My Dog Sleep So Much?

 If your dog is sleeping more than this average, consider how much exercise he is getting and how vigorous that exercise is.
 Just like us, our dogs need time to recover following rigorous exercise, so this will increase his need to sleep.
+Your pet’s sleeping schedule (and your dog’s sleep positions) can tell you a lot about your pup’s health.

 If Fido is sleeping more than average and is relatively inactive, it may be time to consult your veterinarian.
 It is possible that your dog just needs more sleep than most, but there are some health conditions like anemia, infection, heart disease, and diabetes, that can cause lethargy and sleepiness.